Can You Take Plan B While Pregnant? What Happens If You Do

 Contraceptive failure while already pregnant from previous intercourse represents another scenario.
 Condom breakage, missed birth control pills, or other contraceptive mishaps can occur when a woman is already pregnant from earlier sexual activity, potentially leading to unnecessary emergency contraception use.

-Taking Plan B while pregnant produces no termination of the existing pregnancy because the medication cannot affect an already implanted embryo.
-The levonorgestrel in Plan B works exclusively on preventing ovulation and cannot disrupt an established pregnancy where implantation has occurred.
+Taking Plan B while pregnant does not terminate the existing pregnancy.
+The levonorgestrel in Plan B works exclusively by preventing ovulation and cannot disrupt an established pregnancy where implantation has already occurred.
+This is the clearest answer to what happens if you take Plan B while pregnant: nothing changes about the pregnancy itself.

 Research studies consistently show that levonorgestrel exposure during pregnancy carries no increased risk of birth defects.
 Multiple large-scale studies involving thousands of women have found no teratogenic effects from emergency contraception use during early pregnancy.
 The safety profile mirrors that of other progestin-containing medications used throughout pregnancy.